SilvesterFernandes/PyJourney/README.md

 ## 📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

-This `README.md` includes icons for better readability and visual appeal, making the document more engaging for users.

 Happy coding and enjoy your Python learning journey! 🚀